raspberrypilearning/cd-sebento-scratch-1/en/step_9.md

     end
 ```

-Now once the shark catches the fish it disappears for good.
+Now once the parrot catches the mosquito it disappears for good.
 That’s not great.

-+ Put the `show`{:class="blocklooks"} block, also from **looks** in at the very start of the fish code, so you can reset the game.
++ Put the `show`{:class="blocklooks"} block, also from **looks** in at the very start of the mosquito code, so you can reset the game.

 ```blocks
     when green flag clicked